 6.4.1.2.
 The authority shall select additional vehicles according to the requirements of paragraph 6.4.3. for PEMS testing carried out by a Technical Service to demonstrate compliance of the selected vehicles with the requirements of this Regulation.
 The technical criteria for selection of an additional vehicle according to paragraph 6.4.2. shall be recorded with the test results.

 6.4.1.3.
-With agreement of the authority, a PEMS test can also be driven by a different operator witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2. and 6.4.2.6. and in total at least 50 per cent of the PEMS tests required by point 6.4.3.7. for validating the PEMS test family are driven by a Technical Service.
+With agreement of the authority, a PEMS test can also be driven by a different operator witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2. and 6.4.2.6. and in total at least 50 per cent of the PEMS tests required by paragraph 6.4.3.7. for validating the PEMS test family are driven by a Technical Service.
 In such case the Technical Service remains responsible for the proper execution of all PEMS tests pursuant to the requirements of this Regulation.

 6.4.1.4.
 A PEMS test results of a specific vehicle may be used for validating different PEMS test families under the following conditions: